aws-amplify/amplify-flutter/packages/amplify_connect_client/amplify_connect_client/example/README.md

 ## Using the app

-1. Sign in by typing a Cognito user's email and password to exercise the authenticated route, or stay signed out for the guest route.
+1. Sign in by typing a Cognito user's email and password to sign requests with authenticated credentials, or stay signed out to sign with guest credentials.
+Either way the request is SigV4-signed.
-2. Tap "Identify (authed)" while signed in, or "Guest identify" while signed out.
+2. Tap "Identify" to create or update the profile.
-3. "Register device" folds a device token into an identify call.
+3. Tap "Register device" to register the token from the field (the device id, platform, and channel type are supplied by the library).
+Push channels only exist on Android and iOS, so this reports unsupported on desktop.
-4. For "Merge on sign-in": run "Guest identify" while signed out (captures the guest identity id), then tap "Merge on sign-in" to sign in and fold the guest profile into the authenticated one.
+4. Tap "Remove device" to remove this device from the profile.